 4.a.
 Vacancy Loss Currently Implementing ACTIVITY 2022-04: This activity is to incentivize landlords to participate in the HCV program in combination with activities 2022-05, 2022-06, 2022-07, and 2022-11.
 As these activities are implemented to increase landlord participation in the program, units that are required to house voucher holders such as Project-Based Voucher units, ones with a regulatory agreement on the units, Tax Credit units, or ones owned by the Housing Authority are not included in this activity.
 This allows the AHA to make a payment up to one month's rent payment to a landlord whose unit was vacated by a participant of the Housing Choice Voucher program and is occupied by a different participant of the Housing Choice Voucher program.
-The payment would be capped at the reasonable rent to owner minus any payments the owner received that month from any source.
+The payment would be capped at the reasonable rent to the owner minus any payments the owner received that month from any source.
 The payment would be made after the execution of the HAP contract.
-Custom Question: Does this policy apply to certain types of units or to all units all HCV units or only certain types of units (for example, accessible units, units in low-poverty neighborhood, or units/landlords new to the HCV program? □To all units ⊠Certain types of units only If certain types of units only, what types of units does this policy apply to? ⊠Accessible units □Units in particular types of areas or neighborhoods □Units/landlords new to the HCV program ⊠Other.
-Please describe briefly: Does not apply to PHA owned, LIHTC units, or units with regulatory agreements.
+Custom Question: Does this policy apply to certain types of units or to all units all HCV units or only certain types of units (for example, accessible units, units in lowpoverty neighborhood, or units/landlords new to the HCV program? □To all units ⊠Certain types of units only If certain types of units only, what types of units does this policy apply to? ⊠Accessible units ☐Units in particular types of areas or neighborhoods □Units/landlords new to the HCV program Zemon.
+Product december smeny.
+Does not apply to PHA owned, LIHTC units, or units with regulatory agreements.
 Project-Based Voucher units have a non-MTW vacancy loss.
 Custom Question: What is the maximum payment that can be made to a landlord under this policy?
 One month rent Custom Question: How many payments were issued under this policy in the most recently completed PHA fiscal year?
-AHA had not implemented MTW activities as of June 30, 2022 Custom Question: What is the total dollar value of payments issued under this policy in the most recently completed PHA fiscal year?
-AHA had not implemented MTW activities as of June 30, 2022 This MTW activity serves the following statutory objectives: □Cost effectiveness
+0, the AHA did not implement this activity on or before June 30, 2023.
+Custom Question: What is the total dollar value of payments issued under this policy in the most recently completed PHA fiscal year? \$0, the AHA did not implement this activity on or before June 30, 2023.
+This MTW activity serves the following statutory objectives: □Cost effectiveness